Exceptional collections on isotropic Grassmannians: Constructing exceptional blocks

 Now we are ready to define the block --- we just set

-Further we will show that the block $\SB_\sj$ defined by~\eqref{bap} is exceptional if the outer part of it, considered as a set of Young diagrams, is closed under passing to a subdiagram.
-In fact, we will prove part (a) of the criterion~\ref{crit-eb} in section~\ref{s-np} (without additional conditions).
-And part (b) of this criterion will be proved in section~\ref{ss-aw} provided the above condition holds.
-Finally, the above condition will be verified for groups of type $BCD$ by direct computation in section~\ref{ss-ex}.
+Further we will show that the block $\SB_\sj$ defined by~\eqref{bap} is exceptional if its outer part $\SBo_\sj$, viewed as a set of Young diagrams, is closed under passing to a subdiagram.
+In fact, we will prove part (a) of the criterion~\ref{crit-eb} for the block $\SB_\sj$ in Section~\ref{s-np} (without additional conditions).
+Part (b) of this criterion will be proved in section~\ref{ss-aw} assuming that $\SBo_\sj$ is closed under passing to a subdiagram.
+Finally, we will verify the latter condition for the groups of type $BCD$ by a direct computation in section~\ref{ss-ex}.